 Complete the sections in marked in yellow on the form and submit it to Appian Technical Support, creating a new case for your organization.

 Reserved Private Network Address spaces may vary based on the region of your Appian Cloud environment(s).
 Typically, network spaces in the 192.* range are unrestricted, while certain subnets within the 172.16.0.0/12 and 10.0.0.0/8 ranges are restricted.
-Please contact Appian Support to verify the restricted spaces for your specific Appian Cloud environment(s) if you would like to use subnets in these ranges.
+Contact Appian Support to verify the restricted spaces for your specific Appian Cloud environment(s) if you would like to use subnets in these ranges.
 When configuring your private network space participating in the VPN tunnel, we recommend to narrow down your subnets as much as possible.

 Alternatively, you can utilize NAT on your network to expose your private subnets in a different range and/or, for static VPN tunnels, you can utilize DNS-based VPN routing.

 Yes, AWS provides connection options that are compatible with Appian Cloud VPN integration.
-Specifically, please reference the AWS documentation on Site-to-site VPN Routing.
+Specifically, reference the AWS documentation on Site-to-site VPN Routing.

 Yes, you can create a VPN attachment to your Transit Gateway hosted on your AWS account.
 You can then use the resulting Site-to-Site VPN connection resource to establish a tunnel to your Appian Cloud instance.
 Please reference the AWS public documentation on VPN attachments to Transit Gateway for more details.